cpkenn09y/create_release_branch/README.md

 ##### Note:
 * Uses Los Angeles timezone, so that all developers will apply the same timezone for timestamps

+### Promoting Approved Builds from One Environment to the Other
+1. Given the example of code from QA to Staging
+    * ssh onto the server
+    * cd into the root of your project (ex: /var/www/vhosts/navera.com/webapps/apps/rhino_dba)
+    * cat the `revisions.log` file
+    * copy the name of the branch currently on QA
+      * Note: it should be the bottom of the list
+    * open a new terminal tab
+      * navigate to the local repo of your project
+      * `git fetch origin <name of branch>`
+      * `git checkout <name of branch>`
+      * execute this script
+        * `create_release_checkpoint`
+      * deploy the newly created branch to Staging

 ## When Deploying
 1. Use the newly created branch in green text